abinit/abinit/doc/tutorial/dmft.md

 We are going to use OmegaMaxEnt to do the direct analytical continuation of the self-energy in Matsubara frequencies to real frequencies.
 (A more precise way to do the analytical continuation uses an auxiliary Green's function as mentionned in e.g. endnote 55 of Ref. [[cite:Sakuma2013a]]).
-First of all, we are going to relaunch a more converged calculation using tdmft_5.in
+First of all, we are going to relaunch a more converged calculation using tdmft_5.abi

-{% dialog tests/tutoparal/Input/tdmft_5.in%}
+{% dialog tests/tutoparal/Input/tdmft_5.abi%}

-Modify tdmft_x.files and launch the calculation, it might take some time.
+Launch the calculation, it might take some time.
 The calculation takes in few minutes with 4 processors.

-    abinit < tdmft_x.files > log_5
+    abinit tdmft_5.abi > log_5

 We are going to create a new directory for the analytical continuation.